For detailed registration information click here http://burke.ops.org/Portals/0/AP%20Registration%20TR%202019.pdf?ver=2019-09-15-124709-633

 I look forward to a new year of great opportunities for students to grow and succeed using the new supports from The College Board alongside of our amazing AP teachers.

 As an Advanced Placement student, it is important to obtain accurate information to answer this question.
 Ask college / university admissions representatives when visiting your junior or early senior year or on their websites.
 The College Board has links to many universities AP Credit Policy page.
 That site is: www.collegeboard.com/ap/creditpolicy

 The College Board encourages all students who are willing to accept the challenge or a rigorous academic curriculum to be considered for AP courses and exams.
 Students with documented disabilities may be eligible for accommodations on an AP Exam.
 These accommodations include extended time, interpreter services, enlarged print, and vocalized exams.
 Burke's Special Testing Coordinator must submit an Eligibility Form for each student requesting accommodations.
 Coordinators may not provide testing accommodations for students with disabilities until the College Board has approved these students Eligibility Forms.
-Students who may qualify for accommodation need to apply early in the school year or by January 31, to make arrangements.

 Each autumn, the AP Program offers several Scholar Awards to recognize high school students who have demonstrated college-level achievement through AP courses and exams.
 Although there is no monetary award, in addition to receiving an award certificate, this achievement is acknowledged on any grade report that is sent to colleges the following fall.
 For more information about the AP Scholar Award, visit: www.collegeboard.com